A section of Blue Trail is closed at the 0.25 - 0.5 mile level due to an unsafe bridge. All patrons are advised to follow directions to other trails.

-There are 19.5 miles of marked trails.
-The trails wind past the loblolly pine plantations planted by the Civilian Conservation Corps in the 1930's, a charcoal kiln, and through farm areas where springs and streams were used to make "moonshine.".
+There are over 19 miles of trails for hiking, biking and equestrians at Cedarville State Forest.
+The trails wind past the loblolly pine plantations planted by the Civilian Conservation Corps in the 1930s, a charcoal kiln, and through farm areas where springs and streams were once used to make moonshine.

 Equestrians share the trails with hikers and mountain bikers.
 The Maryland Park Service does not rent horses, and only provides the trails as a means of recreation.